 Use half of those lovely tomatoes and blend them up with the roasted bell pepper, garlic, toasted almonds, toasted hazelnuts, red pepper flakes, paprika, and sherry vinegar.
 Slowly add the oil while the blender is running to thicken the sauce.
 Season the romesco with salt and pepper and set it aside.

 Now it's time to prepare the rest of the pasta salad.
 Saute diced eggplant and cook until it's caramelized, about 8-10 minutes.
-If you're not a fan of eggplant, you can simply omit it or swap it for some roasted zucchini, summer squash, caramelized onions (yum!), or even roasted brussels sprouts.
+If you're not a fan of eggplant, you can simply omit it or swap it for some roasted zucchini, summer squash, caramelized onions (yum!), or even roasted Brussels sprouts.

-Cook the orzo until al dente and toss it together with the eggplant, reserved cherry tomatoes, and romesco sauce.
+Now that we have all of our pasta salad components ready, it's time to assemble.
+Toss the orzo together with the eggplant and onion, reserved cherry tomatoes, and romesco sauce.
 I added some Calabrian chilies for some heat but you can skip this if you prefer.
 Finish the pasta salad with pine nuts, crumbled feta, and a good handful of fresh dill and parsley.

 And there you have it, folks!
 This romesco orzo pasta salad is a great transition dish from summer to fall.
 It utilizes summer's great harvest but also is the perfect comfort dish.
 Seconds anyone?